jgpuckering/PrimesExperiments/AAA_README.txt

     Luis_Mochán_(wlmb)_Perl/PDL; 773; 5.003902; 1; algorithm=base,faithful=yes,bits=8

-    Uses Perl Data Language (similar to Python numpy) for more efficient bit manipution.
+    Uses Perl Data Language (similar to Python numpy) for more efficient bit manipulation.
 This version uses a byte array and imports the module Nice::Slice so that it can loop and set bits using this syntax: